MA(Oxon) MBChB MRCP PhD FHEA

 - Honorary Consultant in Clinical Pharmacology and Acute General Medicine

-James Fullerton studied Experimental Psychology at Oxford University prior to Medicine at the University of Birmingham, receiving the Gold Medal and Chancellors Prize.
-Following the NIHR Integrated Academic Training pathway throughout, he completed the majority of his clinical training at University College London Hospital.
+James Fullerton studied Experimental Psychology at Oxford University (New College) prior to Medicine at the University of Birmingham, receiving the Gold Medal and Chancellors Prize.
+Following the NIHR Integrated Academic Training pathway throughout, he undertook the majority of his clinical training at University College London Hospital.

 James completed his PhD in the laboratory of Prof Derek Gilroy at University College London (UCL) in 2015, exploring the contribution of inflammation-induced eicosanoids to innate immune suppression.
-As a post-doctoral researcher then NIHR Clinical Lecturer he undertook year-long Fellowships at The George Institute for Global Health (Critical Care and Trauma Division, Sydney) as well as an MRC-funded Industrial Fellowship at GlaxoSmithKline’s Phase 1 facility (Clinical Unit Cambridge, Addenbrookes).
-Prior to moving to Oxford in 2020 he was Deputy Head of the Centre for Precision Healthcare (Division of Medicine).
+As a post-doctoral researcher then NIHR Clinical Lecturer he undertook year-long Fellowships at The George Institute for Global Health (Critical Care and Trauma Division, Sydney) as well as an MRC-funded Industrial Fellowship at GlaxoSmithKline’s early phase facility (Clinical Unit Cambridge, Addenbrookes).
+Prior to moving to Oxford in 2020 he was Deputy Head of the Centre for Precision Healthcare at UCL (Division of Medicine).

 Dr Fullerton’s research focuses on the use of experimental medicine studies to promote scientific translation for patient benefit.
-In particular he is interested in the utility and development of inflammo-immune challenge models, seeking to design novel paradigms that will enable and catalyse the work of both academic and industrial partners.
-Clinically, he is interested the interrelationship between immune function and clinical outcomes following episodes of systemic inflammation, most notably infection and major surgery.
+In particular he is interested in the utility and development of human immune challenge models, seeking to design novel paradigms that will enable and catalyse the work of academic and industrial partners.
+Clinically, he is interested in understanding the host immune response to inflammatory stimuli, most notably infection, and how this can inform decision making in the context of acute, unscheduled care episodes.
+James sits on the Management Committee of the NIHR Oxford Experimental Medicine Clinical Research Facility, is Research Lead for Acute General Medicine at the John Radcliffe Hospital and co-ordinates the Academic Centre for UrgenT and Emergency Care (ACUTECare).

 Fullerton JN. et al, (2020), Br j clin pharmacol